ricklyon/mpl_markers/readme.md

 ```
 ![example3](https://raw.githubusercontent.com/ricklyon/mpl_markers/main/docs/img/example4.png)

 Custom .json files are supported with the `mplm.set_style` method.
-This will set the style on all future markers and must have the same keys as the default.json file.
+This will set the style on all future markers and must have the same keys as the default.json file:

 ```python
 mplm.set_style("user_style.json")